Newsletter December 2008

 Not to me, but to people that are far more deserving and needy than most of us will ever know.

-Or, for one week only starting December 3rd, I will kick things off by selling the Wedding Photography Blueprint for just$100 as opposed to the regular $295 so this could make a great Christmas present for any budding wedding photographers out there.
+Or, for one week only starting December 3rd, I will kick things off by selling the Wedding Photography Blueprint for just$100.
+This is opposed to the regular $295 so this could make a great Christmas present for any budding wedding photographers out there.

 Remember, all the proceeds (after deducting delivery charges or affiliate payments) will go to the charity fund, nothing to me.
-I will let you know when this is released via an email on the 3rd December and if you are reading this directly from All Things Photography, you can sign up to our newsletter here…
+I will let you know when this is released via an email on the 3rd December.
+If you are reading this directly from All Things Photography, you can sign up to our newsletter here: ATP Newsletter

 Note: Because this $100 is, in effect, a charitable donation, the 30 day money back guarantee will not apply to this offer.